dbt-labs/dbt-audit-helper/README.md

     )
   }}
   left join {{ ref('stg_customers') }} using(id)
-  where not perfect_match
+  where conflicting_values
 )
 select
-  status, --let's say there's a "status" column in the model you're testing count(distinct case when conflicting_values then id end) as conflicting_values from base_test_cte group by 1
+  status, -- assume there's a "status" column in stg_customers count(distinct case when conflicting_values then id end) as conflicting_values from base_test_cte group by 1